aksharnow/assignment-instructions/README.md

 To Make Assignments clean and finest quality of code we will follow below guidelines

-To check the nature of works, you can take a look at sample assignments in this repo.
-All thr assignments come with 24hour deadline from the time of  commitment.
+All the assignments come with 24hour deadline from the time of commitment, if there are additonal information needed, please let me know as soon as possible.

 ## General Guidelines